bible-technology/scribe-docs/docs/scribe/Modes/p4-1-Overview.md

 **Open Bible Stories (OBS)**

 This translation mode enables translators to translate Open Bible Stories from various Gateway languages such as Tamil, Hindi, Malayalam, Kannada, and others into the target language in text form.
 It also provides access to multiple versions of Audio and Text Bibles, Open Bible Stories in different languages, and other helpful translation resources in the resource pane.
-These resources include OBS Translation Notes, OBS Translation Questions, and OBS Translation Word Lists, allowing translators to refer to and compare them as required.
+These resources include OBS Translation Notes, OBS Translation Questions, and OBS Translation Words Lists, allowing translators to refer to and compare them as required.